kitextech/kitextech.github.io/index.md

 In case you have unanswered technical questions we have tried to answer most of them on up front [critical questions](http://kitex.tech/critical-questions/)

 ### Why are kites better?
-Traditional wind turbines are often the preferred solutions when creating new power plants due their low price per watt and low environmental impact. **Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.**
+Conventional wind turbines are often the preferred solutions when creating new power plants due their low cost of energy and low environmental impact. **Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.**

 ![Kite Energy Concept](/images/sweptArea.png){:class="width50percent"}